 - The Trucking Company: The company may be negligent if it hired unqualified drivers, neglected to properly train drivers, or has practices that violate safety standards.

-- Vehicle Manufacturers: If a defect with the truck caused or contributed to the wreck, the vehicle manufacturer could be liable too.
+- Vehicle Manufacturers: If a defect in the truck caused or contributed to the wreck, the vehicle manufacturer could also be liable.

 Further, truck carriers are often vicariously liable for accidents caused by their truck drivers.
 Employers are responsible for the negligent actions of their workers.
 This means we will likely pursue a case against the truck company.
 To win these cases, we must deal with insurers, lawyers, and large corporations.